raphaelvallat/yasa/README.rst

 * Event detection: sleep spindles, slow-waves and rapid eye movements, on single or multi-channel EEG data.
 * Artefact rejection, on single or multi-channel EEG data.
 * Spectral analyses: bandpower, phase-amplitude coupling, 1/f slope, and more!
-* Hypnogram analysis: sleep statistics and stage transitions.
+* Hypnogram analysis: sleep statistics, stage transitions, visualization, and manipulation.
-* Scorer agreement evaluation: epoch-by-epoch and sleep-statistics Bland–Altman agreement between two scorers.

-For more details, try the `quickstart <https://yasa-sleep.org/quickstart.html>`_ or read the `FAQ <https://yasa-sleep.org/faq.html>`_.
+For more details, try the `tutorials <https://yasa-sleep.org/tutorials/index.html>`_ or read the `FAQ <https://yasa-sleep.org/faq.html>`_.

 ----------------